-When you file for bankruptcy all of those items go away and become resolved.
+When you file for bankruptcy, all of those items go away and become resolved.
 You’re left with a clean slate.
 Your score may go up by as many as 50 points immediately.
 In addition, potential landlords may see that you do not have many obligations, which means you’re more likely to be able to pay your rent.

-There are bankruptcy-friendly apartments all over Philadelphia.
+There are Bankruptcy-Friendly Apartments all over Philadelphia.

 After the 2008 housing crash enough people had filed for bankruptcy that few landlords were willing to hold it against them.
 This attitude has largely persisted among Philadelphia landlords.

 There are quite a few bankruptcy-friendly apartment complexes in the city.
-Some don’t check credit scores at all.
+Some do not check credit scores at all.
 Some do, but are still open to bad-credit renters.
 You can also secure the help of Philadelphia apartment finders who know the area and know exactly who might be willing to work with you.

 Fortunately, avoiding monthly payments from credit cards and other collectors should help you get the money you need to start your new, downsized life.
 You should also experience less stress as a result.

 Contact Our Philadelphia Bankruptcy Lawyers to Understand How Bankruptcy Affects Apartment Rentals